AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

-\textit{\textbf{Filtering model input and output}} acts as an external safeguard against AI safety violations, using both manual rules and automated filters.
-For example, P15 applied filters to detect inappropriate content, while P12 used regular expressions to remove privacy-sensitive information from model-generated text.
-For LLMs, P11 highlighted using Llama Guard~\cite{inan2023llama} as a post-processing step for model output. \ul{\textit{Following security practices in the development of AI systems}} relates to particular processes needed in the development.
+\ul{\textit{Following security practices in the development of AI systems}} relates to particular processes needed in the development.
 Several participants highlighted local solutions, such as on-premise data storage and training pipelines to prevent data leakage.
 For example, P12 addressed data storage concerns by stating: ``\textit{The data leakage can happen and to resolve it, ... on premise the installation of databases}''.
 Other security measures include encrypting data and models, maintaining backups, and selectively publishing checkpoint versions.
-Based on our survey data, this subtheme is adopted frequently, receiving an average score of 3.24, and it was considered a regular to priority practice by more than 80\% of the participants across all AI safety concern contexts.
+Based on our survey data, this subtheme is adopted frequently, receiving an average score of 3.24, and it was considered a regular to priority practice by more than 80\% of the participants across all AI failure concern contexts.

 \textbf{Theme 3: Maintaining documentation and expert consultation} contains several procedural efforts. \ul{\textit{Maintain clear documentation }} refers to the process of providing documentation for both internal review and downstream users to ensure transparency.
 P9 mentioned that all processes, including decisions on PTM selection, model robustness, and efforts to mitigate risks, need to be clearly documented for company's audit.
-Participants also made efforts in recording model evaluations for various AI safety concerns, providing guidelines for responsible interaction with the software, and acknowledging potential AI safety limitations in the documentation.
-Additionally, documentation on disclaimers was mentioned, with P12 highlighting its use as a way to bypass responsibility for AI safety breaches.
+Participants also made efforts in recording model evaluations for various potential AI failures, providing guidelines for responsible interaction with the software, and acknowledging potential technical limitations in the documentation.
+Additionally, documentation on disclaimers was mentioned, with P12 highlighting its use as a way to bypass responsibility for potential AI failures.
 Our survey respondents reported varying and slightly lower frequencies of documentation practices across different concerns: data (2.79), model behaviour (3.04), and misuse and exploitation (2.95).
-Overall, documentation ranked among the least frequently adopted AI safety practices, with around 24\% to 34\% of the participants de-prioritising this task.
-This indicates a relatively lower focus on documentation efforts from the downstream developers' side.
+Overall, documentation ranked among the least frequently adopted mitigation practices, with around 24\% to 34\% of the participants de-prioritising this task.